GeomScale/volesti/examples/general_sampling/README.md

 cmake . -DLP_SOLVE=_PATH_TO_LIB_FILE
 make
 ```
-TO find where this path is Try this command
+To find where this path is Try this command

    find /usr -name "liblpsolve55.so" 2>/dev/null
    For example: -DLP_SOLVE=/usr/lib/lpsolve/liblpsolve55.so